-FordHarrison lawyers have assisted numerous union and merit shop contractors, subcontractors, industry professionals and suppliers and are familiar with the unique issues that arise on construction work sites and in the construction industry.
+FordHarrison attorneys assist numerous union and merit shop contractors, subcontractors, industry professionals and suppliers and are familiar with the unique issues that arise on construction work sites and in the construction industry.

 Industry Associations.
 An important part of our Construction Team is problem-solving and education – making sure that our attorneys are on top of the cutting-edge issues so that we can partner with our construction clients in a proactive way to make sure they are aware of, and have a plan to deal with, the latest legal or regulatory changes that affect their business.
-One way we do this is through our involvement in industry associations – the Associated Builders and Contractors (ABC), the Associated General Contractors (AGC), the National Electrical Contractors Association (NECA), the Utility Contractors Association, and similar industry groups.
-Through involvement in these associations, our attorneys not only stay on top of what the hot issues are, they also play an active role in problem-solving – and developing a strategy to deal with them.
-Another way is through education – both through our involvement in industry association conferences (such as the annual ABC Attorneys Conference), and also our direct efforts to educate our clients on the hot issues.
-One example is email alerts that we put out as soon as developments happen.
+One way we do this is through our involvement in industry associations such as the Associated Builders and Contractors (ABC), the Associated General Contractors (AGC), the National Electrical Contractors Association (NECA), the Utility Contractors Association, and similar industry groups.
+Through involvement in these associations, our attorneys not only stay on top of what the hot issues are, they also play an active role in problem-solving and developing a strategy to deal with these issues.
+Another way we partner with our clients is through education, both through our involvement in industry association conferences (such as the annual ABC Attorneys Conference), and also our direct efforts to educate our clients on the hot issues.
+For example, we publish email alerts on significant developments as soon as they happen.

 Construction Industry Clients